nerfcats/pyunix-old/README.md

 ## Installation
 You can build main.c with a C/C++ compiler such as GCC, or download and run the already compiled main.exe file.

-I have only tested this on Windows.
+I have only tested this on Windows and Android.
 Compiling the source and running it on your target OS may work.
 I basically have never coded in macOS and Linux so I really don't know.

+To run on Android, download the main.c file, download an IDE such as Cxxdroid, and run the code.
 ## Terminal Commands
 Running `help` in the terminal shows available commands.
 ```